LIFE ON PURPOSE! It is a way of approaching your day with intention.

 Then you can look at each vision and ask, what kinds of things can we do to make that happen?
 These are your goals (which I have started to break up into ‘projects’ and ‘habits’).

-Here are all the areas we covered for 2018:
+Here are all the areas we covered for the coming year:

 The renos we want to tackle.
 We have an endless list (and mine is a little different than my husband’s) so it takes some discussion to set out the priorities of what we want to focus on for the year.